-When considering a trip to Mexico you might picture sandy beaches, beach cabanas and margaritas.
+When considering a trip to Mexico you might picture sandy beaches, beach cabanas, and margaritas.
 I like relaxing on the beach just as much as the next person, but resorts and tourist towns are such a small piece of what Mexico has to offer.
 In an effort to crush that status quo belief that Mexico is just overcrowded beaches and taco stands, I collaborated with some top travel bloggers to create a list of the best spots in Mexico.
 Prepare yourself for some major wanderlust and Mexico fever!

 Mexico boasts some of the most beautiful beaches in the world with over 4500 miles of coastline.
 The Yucatan might be one of the more developed areas in Mexico, but it does not fail to charm with its colonial cities, Mayan ruins, busy nightlife, sandy beaches and endless dive sites.
 Avoid Cancun and check out some of these lesser known spots instead.

-Akumal Bay is one of the most pristine marine preserves in all of the Americas.
+Akumal Bay is one of the most pristine marine reserves in all of the Americas.
 It is home to endangered green sea turtles.
 Dozens of these magnificent creatures come to the bay to eat the sea grass and relax in the protected bay.
 It’s also the perfect place for snorkelers to head out from the palm trees and the broad sandy beach to swim with these incredible animals.
 It is an absolutely remarkable experience.
 Grab your mask and jump in!
-There are a number of small inns on Akumal Bay or the neighboring Half Moon Bay, but most visitors stay in Playa del Carmen and take the local colectivo mini-bus down to the beach.
+There are a number of small inns on Akumal Bay or the neighboring Half Moon Bay, but most visitors stay in Playa del Carmen and take the local Colectivo mini-bus down to the beach.

 Playa Del Carmen